 Protect your price

-Thankfully, powerful tools like Prowl make it easy to monitor and act on MAP violations.
+Thankfully, powerful MAP monitoring tools like Prowl make it easy to track and act on MAP violations.
 Instead of you having to manually investigate every SKU, our crawling technology will automatically pull pricing everywhere your products appear, so all you have to do is decide how and when to respond.